Study: Immunotherapy drug Keytruda received FDA approval and showed benefit for treatment of colorectal cancer

 References

-Thierry A, Shiu K, Kim T, et al. Pembrolizumab versus chemotherapy for microsatellite instability-high/mismatch repair deficient colorectal cancer: The phase 3 KEYNOTE-177 Study.
+Thierry A, Shiu K, Kim T, et al. Pembrolizumab versus chemotherapy for microsatellite instability-high/mismatch repair deficient metastatic colorectal cancer: The phase 3 KEYNOTE-177 Study.
 ASCO20 Virtual Scientific Program.
 J Clin Oncol 2020;38(18):suppl, LBA4.

 Disclosure